Blog

 You need to look over all of the information you put on the Form DS-160 and other papers.
 This will help you answer questions at the interview in a clear and sure way.
 Tourists and business travelers must know where they are going, why they are going, how they will get there, what they will do there, and why they are going this time instead of some other time.
 You should focus on how to show the consular officer that you have a real, solid reason for wanting to visit the US, rather than spending all your time putting together a bunch of useless papers.

-See also Courses Taught At Antoa Senior High
+See also Courses Taught At KNUST Senior High.

 6. Don’t arrive late.